-Colorado is a Mountain state in the Western US, renowned for its diverse landscape encompassing mountains, forests, plains, mesas, canyons, plateaus, rivers, and deserts.
-It's the eighth-largest U.S. state by area, and the 21st by population, with an estimated population of nearly 6 million as of 2024.
-Geographically, Colorado includes most of the Southern Rocky Mountains, the northeastern part of the Colorado Plateau, and the western edge of the Great Plains.
+Colorado is a Mountain state in the Western United States, known for its diverse landscape including mountains, forests, high plains, mesas, canyons, plateaus, rivers, and deserts.
+It encompasses much of the Southern Rocky Mountains, parts of the Colorado Plateau, and the western Great Plains.
+It is the eighth-largest U.S. state by area and the 21st by population, with an estimated population of nearly 6 million as of 2024.

-In 1903, poor labor conditions led to the 1903–1904 Western Federation of Miners Strike where strikers clashed with the Colorado National Guard.
+In 1903, poor labor conditions led to clashes between striking miners and the Colorado National Guard during the Western Federation of Miners Strike.

 In 1908, Colorado became the first western state to host a major political convention when the Democratic Party met in Denver.

-From 1910 to 1922, Colorado and Utah dominated radium mining, with uranium and vanadium as byproducts.
+From 1910 to 1922, Colorado and Utah dominated radium mining, with uranium and vanadium as byproducts of the mining process.

 In 1910, Samsonite luggage, a brand known nationally, originated in a Colorado factory in Denver.